Need Industry Work Experience? An Internship Can Help

 For international students, it’s important because you need the experience and references that will strengthen your resume.
 Most companies can’t justify paying someone who’s either completing a degree or has just graduated with no experience.

-Why local experience is important?
+Why local experience is important in succeeding with a job?

 With this local experience, we can help you promote your new skills with a customised resume and cover letter.
 This will maximise any job prospects, express support from the organisation you trained with and show your value as an employee by highlighting essential business skills, such as problem-solving.
 All in all, it’s a great chance to break into the Australian job market.